zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

   worker scrores chacking a maximum backlog, we subtract 1 from the worker's backlog if it's non-zero.

+- The status server provided when using ZooKeeper now listens on a unix-domain socket.

 - The status server provided when using ZooKeeper now includes the start time of the oldest request for each worker, to be used for monitoring.